CAA Centre

-In the main arena the seats are purple, with private suites located around the top of seating area.
+In the main arena, the seats are purple, with private suites located around the top of seating area.
 The club seats are on the penalty box side of the arena.
 There is a video scoreboard that was added for the Brampton Beast's inaugural season.
 The concourse is horseshoe-shaped.

-The main arena is part of larger community complex that includes three smaller ice pads and outdoor softball diamonds.
 It is located at 7575 Kennedy Road, on the south side of the city, between Steeles Avenue and Highway 407.

-The arena also annually hosts the Canadian International Kabaddi tournament, also called the Canada Kabaddi World Cup.

-Cricket

-The grounds hosted the 2019 Global T20 Canada tournament.
+The main arena is part of the Brampton Sports Complex that includes three smaller ice pads and outdoor softball diamonds, as well as the TD Cricket Arena which hosted the Global T20 Canada tournament from 2019-2024, and is scheduled to host the Canada Super60 League starting in 2025.
+The city has proposed to construct a new 20,000 seat cricket stadium for $49 million on the location.